mjdecker/mjdecker.github.io/_labs/software-testing/metrics.md

 * [srcMetrics] - Metrics gathering tool based on srcML Infrastructure
 * Many more ...

-# Computing Metrics
+# Overview - Computing Metrics
-* Will approximate the following using built-in srcML and UNIX tools
+* Will approximate the following using  srcML and UNIX tools
 	* Cyclomatic Complexity
 	* Halstead